 Did you know?
 Princess were the first cruise line to offer an ocean-going wedding chapel.
 But getting married at sea makes for the perfect wedding – because once you’ve finished the ceremony you’re already on the honeymoon.

 Whilst Princess aren’t a line geared specifically towards families, they do have some family friendly facilities.
 There are a range of children’s clubs which are geared towards entertaining and educating children.

 Those aged 3-7 will enjoy the Princess Pelicans children’s club.
 They will watch movies and cartoons, attend a kids fun fair, try t-shirt colouring, do some arts and crafts and join in talent shows.

-8 to 12 year olds will be part of Shockwaves kids club.
-They will enjoy karaoke, PlayStation and Wii tournaments, scavenger hunts, sports tournaments and a science on the seas programme.
+8 to 12-year-olds will be part of Shockwaves kids club.
+They will enjoy karaoke, PlayStation and Wii tournaments, scavenger hunts, sports tournaments and science on the seas programme.

 These clubs run throughout the day with breaks for meal times and there is group babysitting available in the evening for a charge.

 Did you know?
 On Alaskan cruises, children will be able to get involved as the National Park Service Junior Ranger Programme teaches them about glaciers, endangered wildlife and other animals.
 The Park Rangers will be available to give presentations and kids can earn their Junior Ranger badge whilst on-board.

 Kids and teens can also dine with others their own age whilst being supervised by Youth Staff while parents dine alone.

 There is a teen’s only dinner on formal nights with a section of the dining room reserved just for teens.
 There will also be ice cream available in afternoons as well as pizza parties.